Customizing¶

 Forms¶

 All forms can be overridden.
 For each form used, you can specify a replacement class.
-This allows you to add extra fields to the register form or override validators:
+This allows you to add extra fields to any form or override validators.
+For example it is often desired to add additional personal information fields to the registration form:

 from flask_security import RegisterForm